 Health Risks of Smokeless Tobacco

-Some smokeless tobacco products might expose people to lower levels of harmful chemicals than tobacco smoke, but that doesn’t mean these products are a safe alternative to smoking.
+Some smokeless tobacco products might expose you to lower levels of harmful chemicals than tobacco smoke.
+But that doesn’t mean they are a safe alternative to smoking.

 Types of smokeless tobacco